 Hope’s Break

 “The Hope Expedition, the most expensive project in human history, was a misguided idealistic disaster.
 We’ve placed our faith in a colony that has betrayed us.
-Solutions should have, and must now be, sought at home!
-The experiment of spacefairing colonialism has all but destroyed us.
+Solutions must be sought at home!
 Assuming they survive at all, the traitors of Edenic must one day pay for their treachery!”

 With that, the two societies split apart.